JohnKendrick/PDielec/docs/_sources/analysis.rst.txt

 Once the bonding in the supercell has been determined the program starts with the first atom in the central cell and determines all atoms which are connected to the molecule that it is in.
 If there are any remaining atoms in the central cell which are not bonded yet then further molecules are added until all atoms in the central cell have been allocated to a molecule.

 Finally a new cell with the same dimensions as the original is constructed.
-Where necessary each molecule is shifted into the cell so that the molecules centre-of-mass lies within the it.
+Where necessary each molecule is shifted into the cell so that the molecule's centre-of-mass lies within the it.

 The projection operators, Equation :eq:`eq-finaloperator`, can now be constructed and the relative energies calculated using Equations :eq:`eq-energy-cm`, :eq:`eq-energy-rot` and :eq:`eq-energy-vib`.